znichola/mathematical-expression-parser/README.md

 - `-(24 + 3 * 4.1)`
 - `2 / 7 / 8`

-## usage
+## Usage

 `./eval <expr>` prints the result of the expression `./eval -p <expr>` prints the corresponding abstract syntax tree

-## about parsing mathematical expressions
+## About parsing mathematical expressions

 The algorithm for the parsing I used is called "recursive descent parsing".
-Here is a link to the video which helped me understand how to go about this: [Recursive Descent Parsing - hhp3](https://www.youtube.com/watch?v=SToUyjAsaFk&t=271s).
+Here is a link to the video which helped me understand how to go about this: [Recursive Descent Parsing - by hhp3](https://www.youtube.com/watch?v=SToUyjAsaFk&t=271s).

+### Grammars

 In this case, the concept of grammar can be very helpful.
 A grammar is way of describing a formal language.